You must receive written consent from Newport City Council before starting any work that affects a tree which is either:

 and that cuttings are disposed of responsibly

 Always check that any contractor you use to carry out work on trees is fully insured against third party risks.

 If work is carried out on trees without the necessary consents, any enforcement action will be taken against you as the landowner.

 This information covers only the basic legislation and procedures relating to the preservation of trees.

-If in doubt, seek qualified advice or telephone (01633) 656656 and ask for the woodland officer.
+If in doubt, seek qualified advice or telephone (01633) 656656 and ask for the green services team.